Get 80% off your plan for your first 3 months*

 Specialized industries typically require higher upfront investment for:

 A medical device company, for example, needs specialized machinery and highly trained engineers.
-Similarly, a craft brewery requires brewing equipment and licensed brewmasters.
+A craft brewery requires brewing equipment and licensed brewmasters.

 Legal requirements